Focused 100% on education law matters

 Richard grew up in New Jersey and attended college in Washington, D.C.
 He attended law school in South Florida where he served as an Associate Editor of his school's Law Review.
 Upon graduation Richard worked for a firm that specialized in federal appellate and post-conviction law.
 While there, he assisted in the preparation of appellate briefs and motions in federal courts throughout the country.
 He then worked on a variety of complex civil matters and represented a public school district.
-In addition to litigating cases, Richard was responsible for most of the firm's motion practice and appellate litigation.

 - Nova Southeastern University, Ft.
 Lauderdale, Florida